BasPieren/meesterproef-1819/README.md

 > The test with Gilbert and people from the walking soccer team.

 After the tests we met with the rest of the team to discuss results.
 After that we went to the Bijlmer Sportpark to meet with Daan and Vincent, a sportsbroker who would fill on for Harry because he was on vacation.
 Here we once again discussed testing results and got some usefull feedback from Vincent.
 He told us that a lot of times people come to him with questions about where their childeren could sport.
 For him to have a list of all sports and clubs would be really helpfull.
+He also gave us an other lead for potential testing groups.

 The rest of the week we started working on actually making stuff.
 The goal was to finish the homepage and have a semi working quiz by the start of next week so we could test again.
 Working with four developers on one project was kind of a challange for us since whe had never done it before.
 So whe had do dive in to using Git branches and start setting up modules.